If you’re planning an iris garden, here are a few tips you can use on how to plant an iris garden successfully.

 Use variegated foliage iris up front where the variegation can be appreciated.

-Color choice is whatever suits your fancy but do try to arrange the flowers so that contrasting colors are beside each other (yellow next to blue) for maximum “bang” in the garden design.
+Color choice is whatever suits your fancy but does try to arrange the flowers so that contrasting colors are beside each other (yellow next to blue) for maximum “bang” in the garden design.

 Plant fragrant species next to the edge of the garden to make it easier to bend and smell them.